March 01, 2021

 Tips for Performing Dumbbell Deadlifts

 With this variation, you use a trap bar to switch up the positioning of your hands.
 This allows your quads to take on a bigger role.
-It also takes some of the pressure off your lower back, making it ideal for those with back problems.
+It also takes some of the pressure off your lower back, making it ideal for those who have back problems when deadlifting with a barbell.

 Load your weight on the trap bar and stand inside.
 With your arms at your sides and feet shoulder-width apart, squat down and firmly grab the trap bar handles.
 Exhale as you return to standing, raising the trap bar slowly.